-Although lately USB sticks have reached storage space enough, in Windows XP they can not be formatted only FAT or FAT32 (Known as the FAT / FAT32 transfer limit is 4GB / file - For example, you can not transfer to a FAT formatted USB stick game over 4GB).
-But a small tweak the system can help you format your USB stick and NTFS.
-Which shows many advantages (primarily the security - You can assign NTFS format permissions different depending on the files and users or can encrypt files using XP's; Can compress files thus saving space, you can create partitions), And small disadvantages (systems Linux or older versions of Windows Windows 2000 can not read NTFS formatted file system, files encrypted on NTFS formatted USB stick can be accessed only by the user, default PC on which it was encrypted).
+Although lately USB sticks have arrived storage space quite high, Windows XP they may not only be formatted FAT: or FAT32 (Known as the FAT / FAT32 transfer limit is 4GB / file - For example, you will not be able to transfer on a USB stick formatted FAT higher 4GB a game).
+But a small tweak system It can help you format your USB stick and NTFS.
+Which presents many advantages (primarily the security - You can assign NTFS format permissions different depending on users or files and can encrypt files using XP's; you can compress files thus saving space; you can create partitions), But also small disadvantages (systems Linux or older versions of Windows Windows 2000 I can not read NTFS formatted file system; encrypted files NTFS formatted a USB stick can not be accessed by the user than the default PC, which they were encrypted).

-This option activates the drive write caches, Allowing formatting it as NTFS.
+this option writing activates the drive caches, Allowing NTFS formatting.